KickedDroid/KubeIPFS/temporal/testenv/README.md

 ### Edit temporal-config.yaml

-In the config.json change the url to the CLUSTER-IP of the postgres service
+In the temporal-config.yaml change the `DATABASE_URL` to the CLUSTER-IP of the postgres service

 ``````
 apiVersion: v1